 - Any large item that cannot be placed under a seat; and

 - Any other item that in the opinion of M&OP management could cause harm or public nuisance.

-All items will be visually inspected by our staff, and we reserve the right not to cloak items at our discretion.
+All items will be visually inspected by our staff on entry.

-- Prams, pushers, eskies, bags and other belongings are permitted into the Stadium however must be able to fit safely under the patron’s seat without impeding access.
-Otherwise they must be cloaked.
+Prams and pushers are permitted into the Stadium however must be able to fit safely under the patron’s seat without impeding access.

-- Laptops may be taken into the stadium, but may not be used within the stadium and be stored in your bag.
+Laptops may be taken into the stadium, but may not be used within the stadium and be stored in your bag.

 The Stadium is licensed and as such, the following provisions apply:

 - Alcoholic beverages must not be taken into or from the Stadium.